 Hyderabad, Andra Pradesh, India

 Mohini went to BCIT and finished her journalism studies and moved to Kelowna, BC for her job in 1989.
 According to her, there was hardly any Indians living in Kelowna when she moved in 1989.
 She recalls that whenever she would see an Indian person, she would honk and wave to them.
 The community was quite small then but it has grown since then.
 Mohini believes that it’s the price of the land that had attracted people and families to move to Kelowna.
 The Punjabi and Indian community would celebrate festivals such as Diwali, Gurpurab and Vaisakhi in the gurdwara.
-The population that time was largely Caucasian so it was a little bit of adjustment.
-The Indian community had good relations with the Caucasian and the Indigenous community people.
+The population that time was largely European descent so it was a little bit of adjustment.
+The Indian community had good relations with the European descent and Indigenous communities.

-Mohini recalls stories of Lakha Singh, on whose name a road is named, Lakha in Kelowna.
+Mohini recalls stories of Lakha Singh because there is currently a street named after him in Kelowna.
 She recalls hearing stories that Lakha Singh was a pioneer who had no children and he had a wife in Punjab.
 He had a Canadian wife, who was a member of the West bank First Nation with whom he had two children.
 After his death, his wife went penniless due to his lawyer’s greed or something similar to that.